jeremyglebe/jeremyglebe.github.io/Resume/index.md

 - [**LinkedIn** • https://www.linkedin.com/in/jeremy-glebe-7630a6221](https://www.linkedin.com/in/jeremy-glebe-7630a6221)

 ### Summary
 Software developer specializing in mobile and web application development.
-6 years of experience building software for private businesses, healthcare, and human resources applications.
-Formerly an educator with 4 years of experience teaching at nearly every education level.
+I have experience building software for private businesses, healthcare, and human resources applications.
+Formerly an educator with experience teaching at nearly every education level.
 (Ranging from 5th grade to seniors in college) I am a lifelong learner and a passionate developer.

 ### Education
 - **M.S.
 Computer Science** (In-Progress, 2023)